Max Born: Berlin and Frankfurt

-Born settled in as a young academic at the University of Goettingen as a Privatdozent (unsalaried lecturer).
-In Goettingen, he stayed at a boarding house run by Sister Annie at Dahlmannstraße 17, known as El BoKaReBo.
+Born settled in as a young academic at the University of Göttingen as a Privatdozent.
+In Göttingen, he stayed at a boarding house run by Sister Annie at Dahlmannstrasse 17, known as El BoKaReBo.
 The name was derived from the first letters of the last names of its boarders: "El" for Ella Philipson (a medical student), "Bo" for Born and Hans Bolza (a physics student), "Ka" for Theodore von Kármán (a Privatdozent), and "Re" for Albrecht Renner (another medical student).
-A frequent visitor to the boarding house was Paul Peter Ewald, a doctoral student of Arnold Sommerfeld, on loan to Hilbert at Goettingen as a special assistant for physics.
+A frequent visitor to the boarding house was Paul Peter Ewald, a doctoral student of Arnold Sommerfeld, on loan to Hilbert at Göttingen as a special assistant for physics.
 Richard Courant, a mathematician and Privatdozent, called these people the "in group."

 In 1912, Born met Hedwig (Hedi) Ehrenberg, the daughter of a Leipzig University law professor, and a friend of Carl Runge's daughter Iris.
 She was of Jewish background on her father's side, although he had become a practising Lutheran when he got married, as did his sister Käthe.
 Despite never practising his religion, he refused to convert, and his wedding on 2 August 1913 was a garden ceremony.
 However, he was baptised as a Lutheran in March 1914 by the same pastor who had performed his wedding ceremony.
 Born regarded "religious professions and churches as a matter of no importance."
 His decision to be baptised was made partly in deference to his wife, and partly due to his desire to assimilate into German society.
 The marriage produced three children: two daughters, Irene, born in 1914, and Margarethe (Gritli), born in 1915, and a son, Gustav, born in 1921.
 Through marriage, he is related to jurists Victor Ehrenberg, his father-in-law, and Rudolf von Jhering, his wife's maternal grandfather, as well as to philosopher and theologian Hans Ehrenberg, and is a great uncle of British comedian Ben Elton.